kckecheng/cheatsheets/code_utils.rst

 gnu global
 ------------

-GNU Global is a source code tagging system which works similarly as cscope but provide some distinct features.
+GNU Global is a source code tagging system which works similarly as cscope.
+It provides more accurate results when used for finding global definitions.

 ::